Criminal risks of entering inaccurate information into the EHCS: liability of managers and medical professionals

 The actions of the defendants are classified under articles of the Criminal Code of Ukraine, in particular, those providing for liability for misappropriation of budget funds through abuse of official position, as well as for unauthorized actions with information in automated systems by a person who has access to them.

-The penalties under these articles are severe and may include many years of imprisonment, a ban on holding certain positions or engaging in professional activities, as well as confiscation of property.
-In addition to personal liability, negative consequences may also arise for the healthcare institution itself in the form of compensation for damages, loss of business reputation, and complications in relations with the National Health Service of Ukraine.
+The penalties under these articles are severe and may include imprisonment for many years , a ban on holding certain positions or engaging in professional activities, and the confiscation of property.
+In addition to personal liability, negative consequences may also arise for the healthcare institution itself, including compensation for damages, loss of business reputation, and complications in relations with the NHSU.

 Practical recommendations for healthcare institutions

-An analysis of similar cases allows us to formulate a number of practical measures that can reduce legal risks.
+An analysis of similar cases allows us to outline several practical steps to reduce legal risks.

-It is advisable for the management of institutions to:
+It is advisable for the management of healthcare facilities to:

 • introduce systematic internal control over data entry into the EHCS;